MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 ### Create a bootable Windows IoT Enterprise installation media

 The typical way to install Windows in a physical device is to create a bootable USB flash drive, and then copy the Windows installation files onto the flash drive.
 Once you have the files on the flash drive, you can insert it into the device and boot from the flash drive.
-To learn more, see [Install Windows from a USB flash drive](/windows-hardware/manufacture/desktop/install-windows-from-a-usb-flash-drive).
+To learn more, see [Install Windows from a Flash Drive](/windows-hardware/manufacture/desktop/install-windows-from-a-usb-flash-drive).

 Follow these steps to prepare the installation flash drive: